CopiousCool/multi-source-data-pipeline/README.md

 The program is flexible and can be customized to read data from different sources and combine them in different ways.
 For example, if you wanted to add a new data source, such as Google Sheets, you could create a new function to read data from Google Sheets and modify the merge_data() function to include the new data source.

-Overall, this program provides a powerful tool for combining data from multiple sources and performing data analysis using Python and pandas.
+Overall, this program provides a way to easily access and combine data from multiple sources, including Salesforce, Looker & Lucidchart, and performing data analysis using Python and pandas in one complete tool.